 Microbiomes may work syntrophically to degrade recalcitrant compounds and recent research has demonstrated the emergence of antibiotic biodegraders within the environment and these bacteria may provide the answer to reduce the persistence of antibiotics and their detrimental effects in nature.
 By understanding the natural role of antibiotics produced in nature we may find the clues to avoiding the arms race of ever increasing resistance in the face of novel drugs, streptomycin production gene clusters are still found in soil streptomycetes and were dated thought to have emerged several million years ago yet they are still apparently useful in nature today.
 Further research will inform new ways to administer antibiotics, new types of drugs and new ways to combat resistance.

-Submission: you can submit to any one of the participating journals, as they are all part of the Microbiome journal family.
+Submission: You can submit to any one of the participating journals, as they are all part of the Microbiome journal family.
 The Editors will indicate to you during the peer review process if they think your manuscript would be a better fit for one of the other microbiome journals.
-Each manuscript will undergo peer review as normal in the appropriate journal and be collected into this series upon publication.
+Each manuscript will undergo peer review as normal in the appropriate journal and be included in this series upon publication.